 Insufficient cortisol production increases adrenal sex-hormone production.
 For further reading, click here and scroll to page 6.

 The adrenal glands periodically experience spikes in activity.
+This is often seasonally related, spiking in autumn and again in spring.
 If an adrenal gland can no longer produce cortisol, it produces a surge of sex-hormone steroids at such times.

 Even dogs receiving appropriate hormone replacement therapy may show an increase in steroid signs/symptoms during these spikes.